FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 ## Feed Settings

-### Information

-These should be auto-filled when adding a feed, but can be modified after. **Visibility** will define if the feed is displayed in the main feed, only in category feeds, or not at all.
+These fields will be auto-filled when adding a feed, but they can be modified later. **Visibility** will define if the feed is displayed in the main feed, only in specific categories, or not at all.

 ### Archival